Irreligion in Iceland: Contemporary Iceland

 Although 89.3% of Icelanders are officially registered members of Christian congregations, church attendance in Iceland is low.
 Some 10% of Icelanders attend church once a month or more frequently, whereas 43% say that they never attend church and 15.9% say they attend church only once a year.
 In a 2004 survey, 69.3% of Icelanders said they were religious, whereas 19.1% said they were not religious and 11.6% said they could not say whether or not they were religious.
 Moreover, when asked to select a statement that best represented their opinion, 19.7% said that it is impossible to know whether or not god exists and 26.2% said that no god exists except man made gods.
 This would indicate that numbers of agnostics and atheists in Iceland are significantly higher than official registration of religious affiliation would indicate.

 Iceland was one of the most irreligious countries in the world accord to Gallup.
 A Gallup poll conducted in 2012 found that 57% of Icelanders considered themselves "a religious person", 31% consider themselves "a non religious person", while 10% define themselves as "a convinced atheist", placing Iceland in the top 10 atheist populations in the world.

+The 2023 survey by University of Iceland's Social Science Institute, found the majority of Icelanders reported religion was not important in their daily lives.

+In 2025, around 62% of Icelanders were still registered under the Church of Iceland and other Lutheran churches, 28% were unaffiliated with any religious organization, 3% were under the Catholic Church, 1% under other Christian denominations, 1% were members of Asatru pagan folk communities, 1% under humanist institutions, and the remainder were affiliated with Buddhist, Islamic, and Zuist groups.
+By actual belief, around 40% of Icelanders said they believed in at least some religious faith system, while with young adults that number is 29%.